holochain/holochain-rust/cli/README.md

 ### hc keygen: Create agent key pair

-Every agent is represented by a private/public key pair and its source chain.
+Every agent is represented by a private/public key pair, which are used to author source chains.
-This command creates a new key pair, asks for a passphrase and writes a key bundle file that the Holochain Conductor can read and when starting up an instance.
+This command creates a new key pair by asking for a passphrase and writing a key bundle file that a Holochain Conductor can read when starting up an instance.

 ## Contribute
 Holochain is an open source project.
 We welcome all sorts of participation and are actively working on increasing surface area to accept it.
 Please see our [contributing guidelines](../CONTRIBUTING.md) for our general practices and protocols on participating in the community.